 This post contains affiliate links.

 Check this out for a quick, categorized list of the products in this post.

 I do get tired of carrying on; it’s hard on my body, my brain, and my desire to have options in my wardrobe.
 I was recently thinking about how nice it would be to upgrade to a 70L and start checking my pack again for the “convenience and space.”

 Then I flew down to Patagonia.

-There, one of my travel mates arrived for our 10-day trek, but alas, his checked bag did not.
+One of my travel mates arrived for our 10-day trek, but his checked bag did not.
 The bag, with all of his carefully selected trekking gear, was somewhere in Brazil (so helpful!).
 He would not see it again for six days.